jzohrab/pact/README.md

 ### Lookup plugins

-> Note: I've only used Pact for Spanish, and so have only written a lookup module for monolingual Spanish lookups (in `./pact/plugins/lookup/spanish/es_thefreedictionary.py`), but one with Python coding experience should be able to implement other dictionary web lookups.
+> Note: I've only used Pact for Spanish, but there are monolingual lookup modules for French and German as well, in ./pact/plugins/lookup/`.
+One with Python coding experience should be able to implement other dictionary web lookups.

 While I haven't needed it myself, Pact _should_ allow for simple plugins for lookups.
 See ./pact/plugins/lookup/README.md.